edited by Luke Wayne

-This “how to” presentation is not meant to be some magic formula, but rather a few guidelines on how to best share the good news of Jesus with our Hindu friends.
+This article is not meant to give some magic formula or to serve as a wooden script, but rather to offer a few guidelines on how to best share the good news of Jesus with our Hindu friends.
+Be genuine and have real conversations with the Hindu people you meet.
+As you do, here are some things to keep in mind

-1. Treat Hindus with respect by asking and patiently listening as they explain their religion.
+1. Treat Hindus with respect by asking questions and patiently listening as they explain their religion.

 2. Care for them.